NikoboiNFTB/TMDB-RePo/README.md

    >> *Firefox + Violentmonkey are recommended because they are both Free and Open-Source.
 However, neither is available on Chromium.
 On Chromium, the proprietary Tampermonkey extension is recommended.*

 2. **Install the Script** (choose one way, listed easiest to hardest)
-   - Click [here](https://github.com/NikoboiNFTB/IMDb-RePo/raw/refs/heads/main/imdb-repo-6.1.user.js) and install when prompted.
+   - Click [here](https://github.com/NikoboiNFTB/TMDB-RePo/raw/refs/heads/main/tmdb-repo-1.0.user.js) and install when prompted.
    - Copy-paste all code into a new userscript.
    - Or download the `.user.js` file manually and import it.

-3. **Alternatively; Automatic Redirect Edition**
-   For automatic redirect to streaming site: Click [here](https://github.com/NikoboiNFTB/IMDb-RePo/raw/refs/heads/main/imdb-autorepo-6.1.user.js)
-     - Not recommended for watching a specific episode of a series, or in general, really.

-4. **Done.
+3. **Done.
 Enjoy.**

 >> **Chrome / Edge / Brave Users:**
 >> Make sure Tampermonkey can actually *run* userscripts: